joshrieken/plasm/README.md

 NO MORE.

-Plasm provides a set of generic, composable, higher-level functions that make working with Ecto more joyful.
+Plasm provides a set of generic, composable, higher-level functions that make working with Ecto more joyful and productive.

 ## Design Objectives